PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 12:20:06
+Last updated: 2024-04-02 12:22:09
-Random Quote: A long habit of not thinking a thing wrong gives it a superficial appearance of being right. - Thomas Paine
+Random Quote: Work for something because it is good, not just because it stands a chance to succeed. - Václav Havel